 The next step would be to see if you would like to arrange to meet for an initial session.
 An initial session is a good way for you to meet me and to begin to see if you feel comfortable speaking with me, I believe that it is really important for you to gain a sense of whether you feel comfortable speaking with me as the therapeutic relationship is a key element of feeling safe and heard.
 I will ask you to let me know what it is you would like to bring to counselling and what you hope to gain from counselling.

 When you make an initial appointment, this can take place either, in person, online or over the phone.
 (Though at the moment all sessions are taking place online)

 An initial session lasts 30mins and there is no obligation to commit beyond.

 However, if you decide I am the counsellor for you, we will discuss and arrange a time which is mutually convenient.
 This will usually mean meeting at the same time each week, it will become your time and will usually remain the same for the duration of our time together.
-Counselling sessions are 50 minutes long and can be short term, up to 6 weeks, or longer term.
+Counselling sessions for individuals are 50 minutes long and can be short term, up to 6 weeks, or longer term.
 I do suggest that there is an initial commitment of 6 sessions, as I believe this gives us the opportunity to form the therapeutic relationship.
 Towards the 6th session we will have an opportunity to review the counselling to see if you would like to continue beyond this point or whether you feel that you have gained what the goals you set out to achieve.
 There is no set estimation of the duration of the counselling process, and I have worked with clients for short term work, meaning up to 6 sessions, to longer term, meaning open ended.